First responders, such as veterans, firefighters, police officers, and paramedics, are the backbone of emergency services in our communities.

 Whether you came here to get help for yourself or a loved one, our therapists and counselors at Southern California Sunrise Recovery Mental Health Center in Mission Viejo of Orange County would love to help.

-View our What We Treat page to see some of the many disorders we have worked with.
-You can also see other services and therapeutic options on Our Program page.
+View our what we treat page to see some of the many disorders we have worked with.
+You can also see other services and therapeutic options on our program page.
+We are dedicated to providing the best first responder mental health services and treatment.

 Feel free to give us a call or send us a message with the contact form below anytime!